ArrowrIcon Home icon

-I have checked out this dress code with a number of people who remember coal deliveries and - so far - everyone in the south east of England and as far north as Cambridge remembers it.
+In the south east of England, coalmen's clothes were exactly as contributors describe them in the following boxes, which is how I, too, remember them.
+I have checked with a number of other people who remember coal deliveries and - so far - everyone as far north as Cambridge agrees.

 Although 'coalies' - as we called them - did not have a uniform, they did have a dress code because they were dealing with the public and uniformity was quite essential.